HMoreira2020/PageTurners/notes.md

 Homepage
-sort books by title
-sort books by author
-sort books by genre
+searcg books by title and by author sort books by genre and rating
-sort by highest rating
-average rating?
-scope